 Easy to clean

-Spring of 2017 brought in a new kid on the block and gave the Hydro Flask a run for its money.
-The 36oz Yeti Rambler came close to rising to the top as the Top Pick for Stainless Steel but fell short only because the bottle was a bit too heavy to be useful.
+2017 brought the Hydro Flask competition.
+The 36oz Yeti Rambler came close to rising to the top as the Top Pick for Stainless Steel but fell short only because the it was a bit too heavy to be useful.
 Check out the full review of the Yeti Rambler if you're looking for an even sturdier version of the Hydro Flask.

-For the best bang for your buck, look no further than the Nalgene Wide-Mouth, which also wins the award for best in the plastic bottles category.
-Its simple design has been an iconic staple in the world of water bottles for a good reason.
-The bottle is durable, lightweight, and easy to clean, and is a useful measuring tool when you're in the backcountry with the graduations labeled on the side.
-Also, because the bottle has been around for so long, many bottle accessories (i.e. water filters, bottle insulators, and backpack bottle sleeves) have been made to fit the Nalgene's particular mouth size and bottle shape.
-This award winner deserves its popularity, and if you want to customize your bottle more, the classic Nalgene comes in a variety of sizes and shapes.
+For top value, look no further than the Nalgene Wide-Mouth, which also scores at the top for plastic water bottles.
+Its simple design has been an iconic staple for a good reason.
+It's durable, lightweight, and easy to clean, and is a useful measuring tool when you're in the backcountry with the graduations labeled on the side.
+Also, because Nalgene has been around for so long, many water bottle accessories (i.e. water filters, insulators, and backpack bottle sleeves) have been made to fit the Nalgene's particular mouth size and shape.
+This award winner deserves its popularity, and if you want to customize, the classic Nalgene comes in a variety of sizes and shapes.

 Popular, for good reason